VirulentArc/asrock-rx9070xt-rgb/README.md

 sudo zypper install i2c-tools
 ```

-Then follow the same steps from the Arch section starting at **Load the I2C device module**.
+Then follow the same setup steps from the Arch section starting at **Load the I2C device module**.

 ## Usage